Skip to main content

 peaqos qualify event

 Submit a revenue or activity event to the EventRegistry.
 Wraps submit_event.
-See the Submit events guide for trust levels and cross-chain patterns.
+See the Submit events guide for and patterns.

 # HK$1.23 (123 cents) revenue event